nguyenqanh/MultiCTree/README.md

 ## Dataset

-In our paper, we conduct experiments on the [DRIVE](https://drive.grand-challenge.org/), [LES-AV](https://figshare.com/articles/dataset/LES-AV_dataset/11857698?file=21732282), and [CREMI](https://cremi.org/data/) datasets.
+In our paper, we conduct experiments on the public datasets including [DRIVE](https://drive.grand-challenge.org/), [LES-AV](https://figshare.com/articles/dataset/LES-AV_dataset/11857698?file=21732282), and [CREMI](https://cremi.org/data/).
 Please download each dataset and place it in the `./datasets/{dataset}/training/` directory.
 Store the input images in `./datasets/{dataset}/training/images/` and the ground truth labels in `./datasets/{dataset}/training/labels/`.

 ## Training